pjmeyer/scale-lab/readme.md

 ![Visual Studio Code](media/empty-vscode.png)

-Press the `F1` key to open the Visual Studio Code command palette.
+Press the `Ctrl + Shift + P` to open the Visual Studio Code command palette.
 Then type the string `Azure: Sign` to see the sign-in command.

 ![Sign in to Azure](media/azure-signin.png)